 What is C. diff?

-Clostridioides difficile, also known as Clostridium difficile, or C. diff for short, is an infection from a bacterium that can grow in your intestines and cause bad GI symptoms.
+Clostridioides difficile (previously known as Clostridium difficile), or C. diff for short, is an infection from a bacterium that can grow in your intestines and cause bad GI symptoms.

 Things to know about C. diff: